optakt/optakt.github.io/content/flare/consensus.md

 To achieve a consensus, the processes perform computations based on only a local copy of the data structure, however, they are bound to end up with the same result as required by the total ordering process.

 The nodes in Aleph protocol network send arbitrary messages to each other using a combination of multicast and random gossip for communication.
-Each node knows the identity of all other nodes and identifies itself through its public key, for which it holds a private key.
+Each node knows the identities of all other nodes and identifies itself through its public key, for which it holds a private key.

 From the high level perspective Aleph consensus algorithm functions on a set of nodes that listen for transactions.
 The nodes need to agree on a total ordering of the received transactions arriving in some [unreliable streams of data that the nodes observe locally](#Characteristics).